Melt-in-your-mouth Kakori kebab

 Wedges of lime to garnish.

 Start by making the spice mix.
-Lightly roast all the ingredients individually on a dry frying pan till lightly coloured and aromatic.
+Lightly roast all the ingredients individually in a dry frying pan till lightly coloured and aromatic.
 Cool and grind to a fine powder in a spice mill.
 Set aside.